a-x-/apps/README.md

 > ...
-Because a wide-system backups are suxx.<br/>
+Because a wide-system backups are not so cool.<br/>
 > Every reinstallation drives env/system settings evolution and refreshes the experience

 Minimal sensible configuration